- Apply Now

 8. Each student must take two or more elective courses, for a minimum total of 6 credits.
 Electives must be approved by the Program Director.
 Typically, these courses are in the biological sciences (e.g., Developmental Biology, MCB 657; Immunology, HBP 533; Microbiology, HBM 640; or Molecular Evolution, BEE 565), but courses may also be taken in other relevant areas (e.g., computer sciences, bioengineering).

 9. Integrity in Science (GRD 500) is required of all Life Science graduate students.
-This half-semester course on ethics is typically taken in the Spring semester of the student’s first year.
+This half-semester course on ethics is typically taken in the Fall semester of the student’s first year.

 10. Requirements for any specific student, in addition to those enumerated above, that will be beneficial due to a student’s prior training and/or area of specialization will be determined by the program director and executive committee in conjunction with the student and appropriate advisory committee.